Ibrahimmustafa1/EventsApp/README.md

 # EventsApp

-EventsApp is a spa webapp it allows u to add events and edit it and emped sessions to this events
+EventsApp is a spa webapp it allows u to add events and edit it and embed sessions to this events
 # Demo